whaakman/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-template-functions-string.md

 ## <a name="datauritostring"></a>dataUriToString
 `dataUriToString(dataUriToConvert)`

-Een gegevens-URI converteert geformatteerd waarde naar een tekenreeks.
+Een gegevens-URI converteert opgemaakt waarde naar een tekenreeks.

 ### <a name="parameters"></a>Parameters